rinpharma/r-pharma/content/blog/post.5.md

 postSummary: "Come Show off your packages and apps!"
 ---

-#### Come Show off your packages and apps!
+#### Come Show off your packages and shiny apps!

-Do you have an R package or app that you want to showcase at R/Pharma?
+Do you have an R package or shiny app that you want to showcase at R/Pharma?
 We are excited to announce that R/Pharma 2020 will feature a virtual exposition hall which will give you the opportunity to showcase an R package or shiny app in a virtual booth.
 The expo will be open throughout the entire three day conference.

 -  You can run a google slideshow or video for people to see when they enter